Cooking is one of my passions. I like to make nutritious and tasty foods at home without using preservatives and artificial colors.

 Delicious Breakfast Recipe

-Rava (semolina) uttapam is an easy and quick breakfast dish.
-It is a pancake that is topped with chopped veggies (optional), onions, tomatoes, ginger, green chilies, and fresh coriander leaves.
+Instant rava uttapam (semolina vegetable pancake) is an easy and quick breakfast dish.
+It is a pancake topped with chopped veggies (optional), onions, tomatoes, ginger, green chilies, and fresh coriander leaves.

 |Prep time||Cook time||Ready in||Yields|